 If you’re not careful you can end up with lots of lights wound around the top or bottom and a very bare and dull looking middle section!

 An easier option could be to go for a pre-lit Christmas tree.
 These have LED lights pre-strung on the branches, so you don’t have to buy and drape your own.
-There are numerous options available in terms of size and types of lighting, including trees with warm lighting, white lighting and blue lighting options.
+There are numerous options available in terms of size and types of lighting, including trees with warm, white and blue lighting options.